 With the community and media squarely behind us BBFF continues to grow each year.
-The festival now screens 175 films over ten days across 6 venues.
+The festival now screens 175+ films, Music Videos and VR Experiences over ten days across 6 venues.
 BBFF is supported by many Australian distribution companies, TV buyers and film industry organizations that provide judges for us creating further opportunities for participating filmmakers.
 Filmmakers are shown hospitality at our Filmmakers Bar and a number of invitation only events.

 Our selection panel has extremely diverse tastes, as does our local audience.
 Life in Byron Bay is about as ideal as it gets and so as well as bringing our audience films which resonate with their lives and interests we like to transport our audience away from their sub-tropical paradise and let them experience stories, people and places worlds away.

 Although the bulk of our programming is aimed towards an adult audience we run family-friendly screenings as well as screenings for local schools and so we are always on the lookout for great family/children-friendly films to add to our Schools Sessions selection.

 ABOUT BYRON BAY